lrossin/dwiki/locations/cyfaraun/old_town_district.md

 # Notable NPCS
-Pyros the chandler
+Pyros the Chandler
-Galen the apothecary
+Galen the Apothecary
-Elpides the ironmonger
+Elpides the Ironmonger
 Damanos the Collector
-Lazar The Jeweler
+Lazar the Jeweler
-Bassida the proprietor of Sheer Luxury
+Bassida the Proprietor of Sheer Luxury
-Giander the cartwright
+Giander the Cartwright
 Tavus the Nimblefingered
 Vason Tikala "The Nicean"
 Vir Tor Meniri